CIsMyPassion/a_star/README.md

 # a_star
 Implementation of the A* algorithm

-## The woring algorithm is shown in the following images.
+## The working algorithm is shown in the following images.
 ![Still image](path.png)
 ![Andimated gif](path.gif)